What is FAST®?

 Numerous studies, including several randomized control trials, have verified that FAST produces positive outcomes for the children and families who experience the program.
 Learn more about the randomized control trials involving FAST here.

-What is offered at a FAST® Training Conference?
+What is offered at a FAST® Training of Trainers?

-FAST Training Conferences develop FAST Interns and re-certify Certified FAST Trainers.
+A FAST Training of Trainers develops FAST Interns and re-certify Certified FAST Trainers.
 Attendees will get a refresher and updates on FAST, hear existing and new research, have a chance to network with other Trainers and Interns, and develop new skills.
 FAST works by using principles of experiential learning (not lecturing) that is proven to develop healthy behaviors, build social support, and foster a nurturing environment.
-Attendees will learn how to model this type of teaching for their Teams while at the Training Conference in order for Teams to learn to model it for the families who attend FAST.
+Attendees will learn how to model this type of teaching for their Teams, while at the Training of Trainers, in order for Teams to learn to model it for the families who attend FAST.